felixlu4725/Carte-Diem/cart/shopping-ui/README.md

-# Smart Shopping Cart System (Carte Diem)
+Cart Interface

-This repository contains the backend logic for a Smart Shopping Cart system.
+This repository contains the backend logic for a cart interface system.
 The system consists of two primary components: a **Master Server** (Central Inventory/Management) and a **Cart Operation Node** (The physical cart logic).

 ## Project Structure